zeroth/OpenGL/README.md

 OpenGL
 ======

-Here you will find mostly my OpenGL assignements and experiments.
+Here you will find mostly my OpenGL assignments and experiments.

 I am using Qt 4.6 + to as a window for OpenGL.